qossmic/deptrac/README.md

 ![ModelController1](examples/ControllerServiceRepository1.png)

-deptrac now finds a violation, if we take a closer look at the "SomeRepository" on line 5, we'll see an unused use statement to a controller:
+Deptrac now finds a violation, if we take a closer look at the "SomeRepository" on line 5, we'll see an unused use statement to a controller:

 ```php